chartung17/nginx-ee/README.md

 This Nginx configuration comes in two parts:

-* `sites-available/somedomain.com` - an Nginx virtual host configuration file tailored for Craft CMS; it will require some minor customization for your domain
+* `sites-available/somedomain.com` - an Nginx virtual host configuration file tailored for ExpressionEngine; it will require some minor customization for your domain
 * `snippets` - some Nginx configuration snippets used by all of the virtual hosts, logically segregated.
 These don't need to be changed, but can be selectively disabled by not including them.

-## Using Nginx-Craft
+## Using Nginx-EE

 > **Warning**
 > For any sections involving HSTS, be sure that your domain _and all its subdomains_ are and will be accessible via https.
 If you are not sure or don't understand this feature, do not proceed!